bangerang/swift-atoms/README.md

 }
 ```

-## **Motivation**
+## Motivation

-While SwiftUI offers great built-in property wrappers for data-binding, it can become cumbersome and less efficient when building medium to large-scale production apps.

-In traditional SwiftUI state management, sharing view data involves pushing it up to a common parent, which can lead to performance degradation and difficulties in code splitting.
-Additionally, using EnvironmentObjects to pass data down the view hierarchy can cause unnecessary re-rendering and performance issues in large applications.

-**Atoms** was designed to overcome these challenges by offering a more efficient and flexible solution, while seamlessly integrating into the SwiftUI ecosystem.
-The library enables the creation of modular units for application data, which can be shared across the app as a single source of truth.
-This approach not only eliminates state-drilling but also ensures that only components with updated state are re-rendered.
+SwiftUI provides great built-in support for handling state, but its object-oriented approach can make code splitting challenging.
+That's where **Atoms** can help.

+**Atoms** provide a more granular level of state management, allowing you to focus on what you need without worrying about where to put things.
+By avoiding large observable objects with many published properties, **Atoms** help you steer clear of performance bottlenecks due to rendering, while maintaining a single source of truth in your app's architecture.

 ## Overview